 Whether you fancy following in the footsteps of Harry Potter at Alnwick Castle or seeing what you can spot on a Northumberland National Park Nature Trail, there’s always lots to see and do during a family-friendly getaway to Northumberland.

-Here are our top five reasons to make sure Northumberland is on your visit list this Spring.
+Here are our top five reasons to make sure Northumberland is on your to-visit list this year.

 1. Beautiful (and dog-friendly) Northumberland beaches